Top

 Are you facing charges for grand theft?
 Call Thompson Law, P.A., today at (386) 280-4977 or contact us online to schedule a free consultation with our Daytona Beach grand theft lawyer.

-Grand Theft vs. Petit Theft In Florida
+Grand Theft vs. Petit Theft in Florida

 The term “theft” can carry numerous images.
 Maybe you think of a teenager taking a video game from Walmart, or maybe you think of a masked criminal sneaking away from a vehicle, the car’s radio tucked under his or her arm.
 While both images portray theft, there is a key difference between them: one is likely a misdemeanor, and the other is likely a felony.